camomile-project/mediaeval/proposal/README.md

 To reduce the cost of *a posteriori* annotation of the test set, we plan to ask participants to help annotating the corpus through the annotation webapp currently being developed and tested within the *CAMOMILE* project.
 We might also rely on peaks in *Google Trends* to only annotate a person for TV shows whose broadcast date matches peaks dates (*i.e.* only annotate people when they are actually buzzing).

 An online adjudication interface will be opened after the first round of evaluations to solve remaining ambiguous cases.

-#### Optional task

-The optional task will be evaluated on a subset (10 hours) of the REPERE test set which is already densely annotated in terms of people speaking AND appearing at the same time.
-We will use the Diarization Error Rate (DER) classicaly used in the speech community.

 ### References and recommended reading